ReesMorrison/NetlifyBlogThemes/content/post/2021-02-18-destruction-a-wider-angle/2021-03-08-time-to-his-coy-mistress-by-andrew-marvell/TimeCoy.md

 *Thus, though we cannot make our sun*
 *Stand still, yet we will make him run.*

-**Rate Time Passes Varies by Pleasure**:  For the poor soul chained on a medieval rack, time creeps; for the vacationer with suitcases on the car rack, time flies.
+**Rate It Passes Varies by Pleasure**:  For the poor soul chained on a medieval rack, time creeps; for the vacationer with suitcases on the car rack, time flies.
 The subjective experience of time going by ranges from a crawl to a whoosh.
 Here, the wooer in Marvell’s poem feels the drag of time acutely; he tries eloquently to persuade his recalcitrant mistress to shift into the faster gear of lovemaking.
 When forced to keep our nose to the grindstone, when we quiver in anticipation of Christmas, or when Juliet bemoans the long hours until the Capulet’s party, time drags terribly; but when we are caught up in a movie, captured by the dance beat, immersed in a panoramic hike, or beside the love of our life, the clock hands spin too quickly.
 Our pleasure sets the metronome of our inner clock.

-**Never Stops**:

-Among the unstoppables we can include the tides, death, taxes, and time.
+**Never Stops**:  Among the unstoppables we can include the tides, death, taxes, and time.

 *But at my back I always hear*
 *Time’s wingèd chariot hurrying near;*